 Let’s get vertical!
-Whether you need more space to grow, the plant requires some support, or you just want to add depth and dimension to your garden adding garden trellises is the way to go.
+Whether you need more space to grow, one of your plants requires support, or you just want to add depth and dimension to your garden adding garden trellises to create a vertical garden is the way to go.
 Garden trellises come in all shapes and sizes.
 If you are short on time you can buy a pre-made trellis, if you are short on budget or you just want to get creative you can make a trellis.

 - Tepee Trellis

 - Arched Trellis

 In my experience, wood and metal/iron make the best and most sturdy trellises, and they’re also easy to work with.
 Wood will eventually rot, of course, but you’ll get a number of years out of a wooden trellis before you need to consider replacing it.
 Metal or iron trellises are much more long-lived, but can often be more expensive.
 However, if you’re open to repurposing some common objects, you can create your own garden trellis while keeping an eye on your budget.

 Yes, you can literally make your own trellis if you have access to and knowledge of power tools and basic carpentry skills, but how about take something that, with just a few adjustments (or none at all), can be made into a fun and functional vertical structure?
 Here are our favorite ways and materials to use to create a vertical garden!

 Ladder.
 An old ladder you have lying around, or one you find at a garage sale, is a great candidate for new life in the garden.
 Leave it as is or paint it a funky color, then place it in the garden and allow your vines to grow upwards.